glotzerlab/hoomd-rs/doc/src/mc-tutorial/hard-particle-self-assembly.md

 encourages the trial moves to separate bodies, and the step function prevents the trial moves from moving non-overlapping sites into overlapping configurations.

-Express this Hamiltonian using `PairwiseCutoff` with an `Anisotropic` evaluator:
+Express this Hamiltonian using `PairwiseCutoff` with an `Anisotropic` interaction:
 ```rust,ignore
 {{#rustdoc_include ../../../examples/mc-tutorial/hard-particle-self-assembly.rs:insert_hamiltonian}}
 ```